 7. West Island State Reservation (Fairhaven)

 West Island State Reservation is on the eastern side of the island, making its beaches and salt marshes an ideal place to enjoy a glorious winter sunrise.
-West Island is wonderful for a walk any time of day; wide, flat paths lead through the woods to the shoreline, and the sandy beaches offer quiet places to enjoy the beauty of the Bay.
+But West Island is wonderful for a walk any time of day.
+Its wide, flat paths lead through the woods to the shoreline, and the sandy shoreline has many quiet, hidden places to enjoy the beauty of the Bay.

 8. Onset Beach & North Water Street Beach (Wareham)

-This pair of beaches in Wareham’s Onset Village provide lovely views of Onset Bay and Broad Cove, respectively.
+This pair of beaches in Wareham’s Onset Village provide lovely views of Onset Bay and Broad Cove.
 In the summer, Onset is a busy destination for beachgoers and tourists; in winter, it offers a quiet place to walk and reflect.
-Watch the sun set over Broad Cove from the Wareham Land Trust’s North Water Street Beach, admire Onset Bay from Onset Beach, or take a short jaunt over the Stone Bridge in Onset and string the two together on a tour of charming Onset Village.
+Watch the sun set over Broad Cove from the Wareham Land Trust’s North Water Street Beach, admire Onset Bay from Onset Beach, or take a short jaunt over the Stone Bridge in Onset and string the two together during a walking tour of charming Onset Village.

 9. Old Silver Beach (Falmouth)

-In the summer, Falmouth’s Old Silver Beach is popular with swimmers and sunbathers.
-In the winter, the beach population shifts to dog walkers and beachcombers — and explorers like you!
+In the winter, Falmouth’s popular Old Silver Beach shifts from swimmers and sunbathers to dog walkers and beachcombers — and explorers like you!
 Enjoy views of the Bay as you search the shore for wildlife and washed-up treasures.

 Take to the Trails